1972 United States Senate election in Massachusetts: Campaign

-Brooke centered his campaign on experience and his sponsorship of an amendment to end the Vietnam War.
-Droney ran on a law and order platform supporting Richard Nixon's conservative nominees to the United States Supreme Court and questioning the value of the Fifth Amendment.
+Brooke centered his campaign on experience and on his sponsorship of an amendment to end American involvement in the Vietnam War.
+Droney ran on a law and order platform, supporting Richard Nixon's conservative nominees to the United States Supreme Court and questioning the value of the Fifth Amendment.
 He also supported some of the president's foreign policy initiatives and did not come out against the Vietnam War.
-He chose to focus his attacks on Brooke's record as Massachusetts Attorney General, an office Brooke held from 1963 to 1966, rather than on his record in the senate.
-Droney criticized Brooke for files that had allegedly disappeared during his administration (an investigative panel could not determine if the files went missing under Brooke's watch or that of his successor Elliot Richardson) as well for his handling of the Boston Strangler case.
+He chose to focus his attacks on Brooke's record as attorney general from 1963 to 1966 rather than Brooke's record in the senate.
+Droney criticized Brooke for files that had allegedly disappeared during his administration (an investigative panel could not determine if the files went missing under Brooke's watch or that of his successor Elliot Richardson) and for his handling of the Boston Strangler case.

 Brooke held a large lead throughout the campaign.
-He led Droney 72% to 18% in an October poll conducted by Becker Research and 66% to 23% in a poll conducted by the same firm shortly before election day.
+He led Droney 72 percent to 18 percent in an October poll conducted by Becker Research and 66 percent to 23 percent in a poll conducted by the same firm shortly before election day.